hohsieh/hec-ras-docker/README.md

 - /hecras
   - default work directory, this is where everything related to hecras lives.
 - /hecras/core.sh
   - This file is executed when the container starts.
-It looks for number of threads and amount of memory available, to then set the threading and memory perameters within the environment.
-Then, it sources the `config` file and runs the provided user script.
+It loads the user provided `config` file, attempts to configure thread and memory limits, attempts to mount s3 buckets, then runs the user provided project bash script
 - /hecras/project
   - Houses the user provided project files which are used in the run.
 Files are moved from their mounted directory to this location for execution (see /project below).
 - /hecras/project/run.sh
   - This is the user-provided run script, which should look similar to the provided `example.project.run.sh`.
 This script executes the actual RAS binaries and sync's your files into the appropriate results location.
 - /hecras/project/config
   - This is where the user configures the name of the project (which is assumed to be the name of the project bash script), any threading or memory overrides, s3 storage buckets, etc.
+- /hecras/project/results
+  - this is a symlink to the `/results` directory to make it easier for users to reach from within their project bash script.
 - /project
   - This is the expected mount path where external (to the container) data is loaded from.
 - /results